BhattPranj/Human-Activity-Recognition/README.md

 ## Dataset
 The dataset was obtained from [here](https://www.uni-mannheim.de/dws/research/projects/activity-recognition/dataset/).

 It provides human activity data for 15 subjects.
 Click on each subject to access the time series data.

-For this project accelerometer data for all the 15 subjects for walking, running, climbing up and climbing down are considered.
+For this project, accelerometer data for all the 15 subjects for walking, running, climbing up and climbing down are considered.
+For each activity, positions chest and head accelerometer data is considered.

-The Human Activity data for 15 individuals for Climbing Up, Climbing Down, Walking and Running was used for the project.
-The project focuses on accelerometer sensor vibration in three directions (x,y,z).
+The focus is  on accelerometer sensor vibration in three directions (x,y,z).

-The data set  extracted covers the acceleration, data of the activities climbing stairs down and up, jumping, lying, standing, sitting, running/jogging, and walking of fifteen subjects.
-For each activity, the on-body positions chest, forearm, head, shin, thigh, upper arm, and waist were simultaneously recorded.